Our dentists can help with failed root canals quickly and efficiently.

 The Gentle Dental offers same-day and immediate appointments for patients experiencing the pain of an infection in the root of their tooth.

-If you have recently had a root canal surgery and are worried that you might have an infection, get in touch with us straight away.
+If you have recently had a root canal surgery and are worried that you might have an infection, contact us immediately.

 What is an Apicectomy?